Litslink icon

 Front-end engineers work with customer-facing elements of your product: developing the user interface, creating cross-device responsive pages, and optimizing a product for maximum speed.

 Back-end developers are responsible for your product’s functionality.
-From building and managing databases to integrating third-party APIs, these specialists deal with server-side programming to ensure your software product works without any glitches.
+From building and managing databases to integrating third-party APIs, these specialists deal with server-side programming to ensure your software product works without glitches.

 Software development team members